Oblivious-Oblivious/cSpec/documentation/Getting Started.md

     /* code */
 });
 ```
-Basically a `main` function wrapper making the testing commands and code more concise.
+A `main` function wrapper making the testing commands and code more concise.

 ------------------------
 - ### ***`spec_suite`***